samuelhbne/vpn-launchpad/README.md

+# vpn-launchpad
-# Simple scripts for launching Amazon EC2 instances with L2TP VPN server running out of the box
+Simple scripts for launching Amazon EC2 instances with L2TP VPN server running out of the box

 ## Why?
 With vpn-launchpad, you can:
  - Create a L2TP server instance on demand with the rate as low as $0.0059 per hour ATM.